SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

 **For properties:**

-``datainfo``
+``dataty``
+  Specification of the property's JSON data type.
+TODO how to specify ``optional``
+  If the property is optional.

+**For datainfos:**

+``dataty``
+  Explanation of the datainfo's JSON (transport) data type.
+``members``
+  A dictionary of members of the datainfo specification.
+Each member can have the following properties:

+  ``dataty``
-  Human readable explanation of the property's datainfo.
+    Specification of the datainfo property's JSON data type.
   ``optional``
     If the property is optional.

-**For datatypes:**

-TODO
+  ``default``
+    A default value.

 **For systems:**

 ``base``
   The base system this one is derived from.
 ``modules``
   A dictionary of module names and their definitions.
-Each item is either a reference to an interface/feature definition.
+Each item is either a reference to an interface/feature definition or a full inline interface definition.

 When a new entity is proposed, the ``version`` starts at 0.
 A version of 0 does not give a stability guarantee, unlike versions larger than 0.
 If an